I Want To...

 - If the PI receives information of the death of a JHM former participant who did not complete the protocol for whatever reason (including voluntary withdrawal or removal by the PI) the PI is to report to the IRB the former participant’s death as part of the next Continuing Review application for IRB review.

 - PIs of protocols that do not include a research intervention and are only tracking outcomes in an observational study design do not have to promptly report deaths of JHM participants.
 These deaths may be reported to the IRB in the Continuing Review application.

 A study intervention may include any of the following items:

 - The administration of drugs, devices, biologics, dietary supplements, complementary and alternative medicines (CAMs), or physical procedures that are specified by the protocol; or

 - Behavioral interventions (examples could include drug or alcohol counseling, delivery of mental health services, or psychiatric non-pharmacological interventions) that are specified by the protocol.
 The Organization recognizes that participants enrolled in research projects that include behavioral interventions often withdraw completely from a study and may not complete all study follow-up procedures.
 For such research projects, the PI should report promptly the death of a research participant for whom the behavioral interventions: a) have not been completed and/or b) the participant is still within the time period between the start of the study and the proposed last follow-up.

 What should an investigator do if a sponsor’s requirement for reporting deaths of participants differs from the JHM requirement?

-Sponsors (both federal and commercial) may have different reporting requirements when a participant dies.
+Sponsors (both federal and commercial) may have different reporting requirements for when a participant dies.
 The PI is responsible for meeting both the sponsor’s requirements and the JHM requirements.
-Check with the sponsor to assure all reports are submitted in compliance with the sponsor’s requirements.
+Investigators should check with their sponsors to ensure that all reports are submitted in compliance with the sponsor’s requirements.